-It’s your first time to join a bridal fair and you don’t know what or how to set up your booth.
+It’s your first time joining a bridal fair and you don’t know what or how to set up your booth.
 Don’t worry.
-We’ll help you the basic things you need to know in order to design your own booth set up.
+We’ll help you with the basic things you need to know in order to design your own booth setup.

 But first thing’s first.
 You have to find out what is provided by the Organizer.

 Booth sizes would vary depending on the bridal fair or trade fair that you’ll join.
-At Before I Do Bridal Fair Series, depending on what’s available, you can choose between:
+In Before I Do Bridal Fair Series, depending on what’s available, you can choose between:

 - 3 meters x 3 meters (as shown above: 1 panel = 1 meter)

 With the size of the booth you are getting, visualize what items you can place inside your booth.
 Better yet, try to set up one at home or at your office to see what it will actually look like on the day of the event.
 Ingress day is not the time to see if all your items would fit inside your booth.

 Location: Consider the direction of foot traffic.
 Is your booth at the front, right side, or the left side of the hall?
 The best location is always the front and right side of the hall.
 As kids, we were “trained” to always keep right.
 So now that we’re adults, every time we enter a building or when there’s foot traffic, we always go to the right.
 The same goes for visitors to any trade fair.
 Once they enter, they will go to the right.
 That is why prime booths are always the ones at the front and right side of the hall.